netmeld/netmeld/datastore/importers/nmdb-import-apk/README.md

 DESCRIPTION
 ===========

-Parse and import the output of the `apk info -vv` command on modern Linux systems into the Netmeld framework for later analysis.
+Parse and import the output of the `apk list -I -v` command on modern Linux systems into the Netmeld framework for later analysis.
 Import's package's based on device-id.